All about oil paints, mediums and cleaners that are safe to use and free of volatile organic compounds.

 Calcium Oxide - Helps prevent tack in oils, especially soy.
 Testing.

 Burnt Plate Oil- melts thick paint, adds gloss.
-Good drier and anti-tack additive.
+Good drier but slow.
+Helps prevent tack.
 Amber colour but non-darkening.
+Excellent emulsifier as are all thick oils.

 Fumed Silica- Makes thick mixes that are soft but preserves form, helps brushability and transparency.
 Flattens sheen.
 Excellent in phthalos.
 Paints remain brushable.
 Prevents settling.
 Prevents wrinkling of oil-rich paints.